bauchdj/file-browser-web-app/notes.md

   - Results, what do I want it to have? og filename and new filename?
 Right now it has source (path + og filename)
   - Add each file to pop up with green CHECK or red X

-- Shared
+- Shared **Gonna be kinda complicated...probs need to separted it from home.html, separate but similar.**
   - **Create link front end** decided against input, can rename ... (single == input, multiple == options)
   - Create folder and symlink files
   - Display folders
   - Decided to have it handle the error with numeric postfix ...
 Check to make sure name doesn't exist, prompt again with message that previous link already exists

-- Trash
-  - .trash per user, need to create .trash if it doesn't exist.
-Need user's path in /trash route backend
-  - Simply display files at /users/<user>/.trash/

 - Font Awesome file type icons
   - Create JSON file that maps file extension /  type to icon classes in Font Awesome